olasmart18/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion script deleted the directory in the directory

 10-back script will return to the previous working directory

+11-lists prints all working directory including root direction and all hiden file